Skip to main content

 Storage 256GB, 512GB, 1TB, 2TB

-Now that Apple is selling the M4 MacBook Air for $999, it's dropped the M3 model entirely from its lineup.
-But if you're after a bargain, that could be good news, as third-party retailers have cut its price in order to shift their stock.
+Now that Apple is selling the M4 MacBook Air for $999, it’s dropped the M3 model entirely from its lineup.
+But if you’re after a bargain, that could be good news, as third-party retailers have cut the price in order to shift their stock.

-But there's really nothing wrong with the M3 MacBook Air.
-In fact, it thoroughly impressed us when we reviewed it, with its combination of excellent performance, superb battery life and top-notch battery life leaving a lasting impression.
+But there’s really nothing wrong with the M3 MacBook Air.
+In fact, it thoroughly impressed us when we reviewed it, with its combination of excellent performance, superb battery life, and top-notch battery life, leaving a lasting impression.

 The M4 chip may now be on the scene, but that doesn’t mean you should overlook the M3 MacBook Air.
 If you’re not too fussed about having the latest and greatest performance, the M3 model is an excellent choice, particularly if you can get a good deal for it.
 Windows alternatives still struggle to beat its all-round package, despite it being over a year old at this point.
 For anyone looking for a lightweight, portable laptop that can hold its own and oozes class, it’s still got an awful lot to offer.